storesafe/cordova-sqlite-storage/README.md

   - Pre-populated database (Android/iOS/macOS/Windows)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
 Android platform version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
 - Windows platform version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
-  - This _version branch_ has dependency on platform toolset libraries included by Visual Studio 2017 ([litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580)).
-Visual Studio 2015 is now supported by [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support).
+  - This plugin version branch has dependency on platform toolset libraries included by Visual Studio 2017 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580).
+(Visual Studio 2015 is now supported by [litehelpers / cordova-sqlite-legacy](https://github.com/litehelpers/cordova-sqlite-legacy) (permissive license terms, no performance enhancements for Android) and [litehelpers / Cordova-sqlite-evcore-common-free](https://github.com/litehelpers/Cordova-sqlite-evcore-common-free) (GPL or commercial license terms, with performance enhancements for Android).)

   - It is **not** possible to use this plugin with the default "Any CPU" target.
 A specific target CPU type **must** be specified when building an app with this plugin.
   - Truncation issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing